interledger/interledger.github.io/docs/overview.md

 ![ILP-nodes](images/ilp-nodes.png)

+>Note: The terms *Router* and *Connector* are used interchangeably throughout the documentation.

 ## How does Interledger work?
 At the core of Interledger is the [Interledger Protocol (ILPv4)](https://interledger.org/rfcs/0027-interledger-protocol-4/), which is a set of rules that defines how nodes should send value over the Interledger network.
 ILPv4 is a *request/response*